A stampede of unicorn news – TechCrunch

 A blessing of unicorns

 As promised, we’re starting with the Gong round, which my dear friend Ron Miller covered for TechCrunch.
-The salestech software company put together a $200 million round at a $2.2 billion valuation after raising several other rounds in recent quarters.
+The sales tech software company put together a $200 million round at a $2.2 billion valuation after raising several other rounds in recent quarters.
 As Ron reports, the company’s growth has been torrid, with 1,300 customers and 2.5x revenue growth “this year alone.”
 But most critically, Gong’s CEO Amit Bendov said that “there’s a lot of liquidity in the market.”
 Yep.